zhendrikse/science/fun/index.md

     <img alt="Rubik&apos;s cube" src="../images/rubiks_cube.png" title="Click to animate"/>
   </a>
   <figcaption><br/>“If you are curious, you'll find the puzzles around you
-  If you are determined, you will solve them. &mdash; Erno Rubik.” &mdash; </figcaption>
+  If you are determined, you will solve them. &mdash; Erno Rubik.” </figcaption>
 </figure>
 <figure class="right_image">
   <a href="robot.html">